Tako-C/Project-Bookstore-management/README.md

   - [company](#company)

 ## Database Schema Overview
-The database is designed to manage various aspects of a book store, including information about books, authors, publishers, promotions, employees, and transactions.
+The database is designed to manage various aspects of a bookstore, including information about books, authors, publishers, promotions, employees, and transactions.
 The schema provides a comprehensive structure to store and manage data efficiently.

 ## Tables